rostools/cog-flow-intro/issues.md

 If possible, yuo can include a concise suggestion to a solution Things to address include details of the technical implementation, tradeoffs made in design decisions, and caveats and considerations for the future.

-To clearly communicate that an issue is a feature request, you  can add this to the title of the issue like so: `feature request: <concise title describing the issue>`.
+To clearly communicate that an issue is a feature request, you can add this to the title of the issue like so: `feature: <issue-title>`.
+Remember the the title should be concise and clearly communicate the

 ### Bug Reports